paulsinclair51/briteTest/README.md

 in one module or multiple modules. **Recommended**: put the orchestrator function in one module and each test function in its own module.

-5. The test framework requires `unistd.h` for POSIX fork and signal capabilities,
+5. The test framework requires `unistd.h` for POSIX fork and signal capabilities.

 ### Test and Assert Macros